-Three openings to be filled for the 2021-2022 school year.
-Those nominations were brought forward by the CIF State Nominating Committee and shall be presented to the CIF Federated Council for first reading at their next meeting on February 5, 2021.
+Three openings need to be filled for the 2021-2022 school year.
+Those nominations will be brought forward by the CIF State Nominating Committee and shall be presented to the CIF Federated Council for first reading at their upcoming meeting on Friday, February 5, 2021.